arvindkelvin/thinksecurity-documentation/README.md

 ## Copyright & License

-Copyright © 2023 Wazuh, Inc.
+Copyright © 2024 thinksynq Solutions Pvt.
+Ltd.

-Wazuh is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+thinkSECURITY is based on open source software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.